Nonug/NS-Shaft-remake-in-Cpp-/README.md

-# NS Shaft remake in Cpp
+# NS-Shaft remake in Cpp
 This a text-based game for the COMP2113 project

 ## Team